 Once you’ve updated your account with a TSA PreCheck-participating airline, your PreCheck benefit should carry over.
 Check with the TSA to see if your airline works with PreCheck.
 Good news: Almost all the big ones (and increasingly even minor carriers) do.

 One of the most common questions we get is whether adults can use their Global Entry membership for their children.
 Unfortunately, Customs and Border Protection is very strict: No companions are allowed.

 If you’ve got one of the credit cards that covers Global Entry enrollment, it's a no brainer.
-Between TSA PreCheck privileges and a fast track through immigration, it’s among the best.
+Between TSA PreCheck privileges and a fast track through immigration, it’s among the best solutions for international travelers out there.
 And so long as you can secure an interview, it’s easy and fast to get enrolled.